Our Purpose, Values & Long-Term Vision

 SEND the Right Message is registered with the Charity Commission and the Fundraising Regulator.
 We are also registered with the Information Commissioner’s Office (ICO), Disability Rights UK, and are a Disability Confident employer, committed to inclusive and equitable practice.

-We proudly support the White Ribbon campaign as ambassadors, taking a stand against violence towards women and girls.
+We proudly support the White Ribbon campaign as ambassadors, taking a clear stand against violence towards women and girls.